 - Primoris Services Corporation in its acquisition of Willbros Group, Inc.

 - Koshidaka Holdings Co., Ltd. in the U.S. aspects of its acquisition of Curves and of Curves for Women II, L.C.

 Mr. Griffin has been recognized as a leading lawyer in Corporate/M&A in Chambers USA 2018; in Best Lawyers in America* for mergers and acquisitions and corporate governance law 2008-2019; is recommended for M&A for Mega-Deals ($1bn+) by Legal 500 US 2018; and is recognized as a “Highly Regarded” lawyer for M&A in Texas by IFLR1000 2018.
-Mr. Griffin has been recognized as a Dallas 500 Business Leader for M&A by D CEO Magazine in 2018 and named among a select list of 100 attorneys and executives who have had an impact on business and legal matters in communities across the U.S. by the Business Journals in 2018.
+Mr. Griffin has been recognized as a Dallas 500 Business Leader for M&A by D CEO Magazine in 2019 and 2018, and named among a select list of 100 attorneys and executives who have had an impact on business and legal matters in communities across the U.S. by the Business Journals in 2018.

 Mr. Griffin is a frequent speaker on merger and acquisition topics, and has appeared at a number of national level programs, including the International Bar Association's Mergers and Acquisitions Conference, the University of Texas Mergers and Acquisitions Institute, and numerous programs sponsored by the Mergers and Acquisitions Committee of the ABA.
 He has also participated in M&A-related presentations at Pepperdine University School of Law, as well as the Stanford and University of Pennsylvania Law Schools.